Chrismarsh/mesher/docs/source/configuration.rst

    :type: string

-The ``mesher`` script needs to know where the backend mesher executable is located.
+Set the path to the backend mesher executable.
 Optionally use the MESHER_EXE environment variable.
+This is almost certainly not something that needs to be set by the user and is for development purposes.

 .. confval:: nworkers